 If you choose the “Repeat Vertically” option, your image will repeat in the empty vertical space of the "Background Section", as shown below:

 You also have the option to repeat the image horizontally, thus filling in the empty horizontal space of the "Background Section":

 The last item from the option drop-down is the “Repeat Both” one.
 This will fill in both the empty horizontal and vertical space from the "Background Section":

-Note: The “Repeat” option is only available for the “Default” and “Percentage” image display styles.
+Note: As already mentioned, keep in mind that the “Repeat” option is only available for the “Default” and “Percentage” image display styles.

 Static Background Image